-The School of Public Health and the School of International and Public Affairs also offer a dual-degree Master of Public Health (MPH) and Master of Public Affairs (MPA) program.
+The School of Public Health and the Watson Institute for International and Public Affairs also offer a dual-degree Master of Public Health (MPH) and Master of Public Affairs (MPA) program.
 Emphasizing a learning by doing approach, this rigorous, program will offer highly qualified applicants the opportunity to gain training in public health and public policy to prepare them to address the critical health policy issues in the United States and throughout the world.
 The dual-degree degree program includes 19 courses as well as a Masters level thesis.
-Students will benefit from the rich academic resources at the School of International and Public Affairs and the School of Public Health, as well as their extensive applied learning programs in Rhode Island, as well as throughout the United States and the world https://www.brown.edu/academics/gradschool/programs/public-health (https://www.brown.edu/academics/gradschool/programs/public-health/)
+Students will benefit from the rich academic resources at the Watson Institute and the School of Public Health, as well as their extensive applied learning programs in Rhode Island, as well as throughout the United States and the world.